 Today's Canning Quick Tips video is about how to can vegetables when you want to combine them.
 Specifically today the question is regarding green beans and onions.

 Welcome to Simply Canning where you can find safe home food preservation tutorials and classes to help you fill your pantry.

-Today I'm going to talk to you about canning green beans.
-Canning green beans with a twist.
+Today I'm going to talk to you about canning green beans, canning green beans with a twist.
 Sometimes I get questions asking if you can add onions or garlic or other vegetables with green beans.
 And so I'm going to read to you what the USDA has to say about combining vegetables.
-You can create, (and this is a quote) you can create vegetable mixtures as long as there is a tested recipe for each vegetable that you are combining, and you follow the process for the vegetable that takes the longest time.
+You can create--and this is a quote--vegetable mixtures as long as there is a tested recipe for each vegetable that you are combining, and you follow the process for the vegetable that takes the longest time.

 You might want to try it.
 But I would really suggest instead of combining them, just can your green beans separately.
 Then when you open the jar, saute up some onions and add them to your green beans, mix them in and then eat it that way.
 So add your onions when you open the jar.
 Otherwise you are going to end up with soft, mushy green beans and nobody likes soft, mushy green beans.

 I hope that was helpful.
 Please come visit simplycanning.com, and let's get you canning, and let's get some food in your pantry.
 You have a great day.